-Alternaria leafspot, also known as alternaria blight, is rarely reported on cauliflower in Arizona.
+Alternaria leafspot, also known as alternaria blight, is rarely reported on kohlrabi in Arizona.
 Typically this disease occurs during a wet winter.
 Spores can survive in weed hosts and plant debris for long periods of time.
 The fungal spores are wind and rain dispersed and require this free water for germination to occur.

 Symptoms begin as a small dark spot on the leaf.
 As the disease progresses, concentric rings will develop around the spot creating a bulls-eye pattern.
 Eventually, velvety, brown spore-bearing growths develop within the spots.
 If left untreated, alternaria leafspot will eventually defoliate a plant.
-Spots may also appear on the cauliflower head, causing the curd to brown and rendering it unmarketable.
 Alternaria spores can survive for long periods of time on plant debris or within infected seeds.

-Biological Control: There are no methods for the biological control of Alternaria.
+Biological Control: There are no biological methods for controlling Alternaria.

-Chemical Control: Maneb and chlorothalonil are the most commonly used chemistries for controlling alternaria leaf spot.
-These fungicides are foliar applied and are most effective when applied as a protectant before the onset of disease.
-Copper fungicides are also labeled for controlling Alternaria.
+Chemical Control: Maneb is the only chemistry registered for the control of alternaria leaf spot on kohlrabi grown in Arizona.
+Maneb is foliar applied and is the most effective when applied as a protectant before the onset of disease.

 Cultural Control: Alternaria can be passed on to the next generation in infected seed, therefore it is important to be certain that seed is disease-free.
 Alternaria also persists in the soil; thus cole crops should not be planted more than once in four years to avoid disease carryover.
 It is important to clean equipment between uses in different fields, to prevent contamination of an uninfected field.
-Controlling cruciferous weeds that can act as a disease host will prevent the transmission of Alternaria from these weeds to cauliflower.
+Controlling cruciferous weeds that can act as a disease host will prevent the transmission of Alternaria from these weeds to kohlrabi.

-Post-Harvest Control: There are no methods for the post-harvest control of Alternaria.
+Post-Harvest Control: There are no post-harvest methods for controlling Alternaria.

-Alternative Control: Some growers spread compost on the soil to control pathogens.
+Alternative Control: Neem oil is registered for the treatment of alternaria leaf spot on Arizona grown kohlrabi.
+Some growers spread compost on the soil to control pathogens.